 The purpose of this course is to provide exercise science students with a practical field work experience under the supervision of a qualified exercise science professional in an approved setting.
-Pre-requisite: Jr/Sr. standing, successful complete of BIOL 2030 and BIOL 2040 with a grade of "C" or higher, instructor approval, and academic advisor approval.
-Co-requisite: none.
-(0-11-4)
+Completion of this course requires 180 accumulated hours of field experience throughout the semester.
+(0-12-4), Prerequisites: Jr/Sr standing, successful completion of BIOL2030/2251K and BIOL 2040/2252K with a grade of "C" or higher, Instructor approval, and academic advisor approval.